erizov/Professor/semester_6/lecture_38_monitoring_production/prometheus_ml/README.md

 ## PEffectivenessConsiderations

-This approach is part of Monitoring and requires careful consideration of resource constraints.
+This strategy is part of Monitoring and requires careful consideration of resource constraints.

 ## Do Not Confuse With